-The position starts May 9, 2022, and ends May 5, 2023, with an option for renewal of the one-year contract.
+The position starts in early May 2024, and ends late May 2025 with an option for renewal of the one-year contract.

 Can I take vacation?

-With the exception of Memorial Day, you are required to work 40 hours per week contiguously from May 9 through June 17 to maximize your training opportunities.
-After June 17 you may take a one-week vacation (unpaid) at any time through the end of the summer.
-Additionally, you can take a vacation during the week of August 15 if necessary to prepare for the fall semester.
+With the exception of Memorial Day, you are required to work 40 hours per week contiguously from May 2024 through June 2025 to maximize your training opportunities.
+After June 2025 you may take a one-week vacation (unpaid) at any time through the end of the summer.
+Additionally, you can take a vacation during the week before classes begin in August if necessary to prepare for the fall semester.

 What criteria are used to select applicants?